 There are so many moments when we find ourselves waiting.
 In those moments, I try to be always observing.
 Drawing has led me to explore the world in a deeper way.
 It might do the same for you.

-Since some of you have some extra time while you are staying home and social distancing, I thought it would be fun to offer a few simple step-by-step guides for drawing a frog, a bird, and a butterfly.
+I thought it would be fun to offer a few simple step-by-step guides for drawing a frog, a bird, and a butterfly.
 My anatomy diagrams can help you identify some of these animals’ features as you work.
-IThese guides are just starting points.
+These guides are just starting points.
 You should try sketching directly from nature, if you can, or by looking out your window if you’re homebound.
 I encourage you to post your drawings and hashtag them #drawnatureanatomy so I can share them online.

 Drawing has always been a calming escape for me.
 I hope you can find some enjoyment in trying it out.